odysseyhack/mvp-workshop/README.md

 # Team Deliverable 4 - online questionnaire

+## Problem/case (problem analysis)
-__Problem/case (problem analysis) - Please describe the problem you are solving__
+_Please describe the problem you are solving_
 * There is no way for small-scale green energy producers to validate the energy they produce
 * There are no enough incentives for them to register
 > Only 30% of households with PV devices in Netherlands are actually registered
 * There is no way to prove that the energy going to the grid is green, thus resulting with "green-washing" - grey energy trading on the green energy market

+## Solution
-__Solution - What did you make and why is this a game-changer?__
+_What did you make and why is this a game-changer?_

-Public web dashboard allowing small-scale green energy producers to:
+__Public web dashboard__ allowing small-scale green energy producers to:
 * Register their location
 * Manage all their PV devices from one place
 * Track all green energy outputs

-Decentralized validators platform allowing authorities to propose and achieve consensus on:
+__Decentralized validators platform__ allowing authorities to propose and achieve consensus on:
 * Certification of new small-scale green energy producers by:
   * Processing requests for new locations coming from the Public web dashboard
   * Monitoring the network